 The smart Bluetooth connectivity pairs the toothbrush with an Android or iOs device through the Sonicare’s app which is available on both Google Play and Apple App stores.
 It tracks your brushing habits in real time and gives you tips on how to brush more efficiently.
 It even maps your entire mouth and analyzes your brushing performance tooth by tooth.
 It also allows you to choose different goals; if you want to whiten your teeth for a few shades, you can choose the White option.
 If

 The downside of the DiamondClean is the price.
 It costs nearly twice as much as our editor’s favorite and at the time of writing this review, it was the most expensive electric toothbrush we have reviewed.
 When it comes to the price of replacement brush heads, the DiamondClean Plus isn’t much better.
 The price of brush heads can add a lot to the total cost in the long run compared to most other electric toothbrushes we have reviewed.
-However, it’s clear that it has very little competition in most important areas and that’s the reason why it’s one of the most popular electric toothbrushes on the market.
+However, it’s clear that it has very little competition in most important areas which is the main reason why it’s one of the most popular electric toothbrushes on the market.

 Oral B 8000 Genius